 As a condition of your permit we may require your production to leaflet the neighborhood in order to notify them of your planned filming, parking, and/or production plans.

-Letters need to be distributed to each resident and merchant in advance of your shoot — it helps to ensure that your shoot runs as smoothly as possible!
+Notification fliers need to be distributed to each resident and merchant 72 hours in advance of your shoot, when feasible, as it helps to ensure that your shoot runs as smoothly as possible!

 Each notification must be on our notification template and include the following information: